Thank you for the music

 The backstage production team consisted of the director, script supervisor, vision engineer and two camera operators, working four cameras each.
 One of these operators also controlled the upward and downward movement of the Panapod, for shots behind the orchestra.
 The vision engineer's role was to maintain the colour shading of each of the UC4000s on the Panasonic AK-HRP1000 remote operation panel.

-Due to social distancing measures, the Stagecast team used the PTZ cameras to keep the physical presence on stage to a minimum, and to put cameras in positions where you wouldn’t be able to place a camera operator.
-This greatly helps in full-capacity venues, as organisers do not have to take out as many seats to accommodate camera positions.
+“When working with social distancing measures, we have needed to keep the physical presence on stage to a minimum, which the UE150s have really helped with.
+We are also able to put PTZ cameras in positions where you wouldn't be able to place a camera operator.
+This greatly helps in full-capacity venues, as you don't have to take out as many seats to accommodate camera positions.
+That's a real advantage for us and the concert promoters we work with.”

 Read more insights…